wikier/piy/README.md

 This will be transformed to a normal pom.xml file.

-Although not very common in POMs, sometimes attributes are necessary.
-Since YAML doesn't support attributes, attributes need to start with underline.
-See for instance the following example to configure the port with the Jetty plugin:
+Although not very common in POMs, sometimes attributes are necessary in POM files.
+Since YAML doesn't support attributes, for adding attributes you'd need to start the name of the node with the underline symbol.
+See for instance the following example to configure the port with the Jetty plugin using such way:

     project:
         build: